 If you love a back-to-your-roots lifestyle, using old-fashioned skills, and time-tested homesteading practices, you have come to the right place.

 My name is Anja and I am so glad you stopped by!
+Keep reading to learn a bit more about me.

 I grew up in Germany where my grandparents and their sometimes old-fashioned way of life were a big inspiration to me – unbeknownst to me at the time.